Kabah lies fifteen miles south of Uxmal and is connected through a Mayan road known as a Sacbe.

-15 miles south of the important city of UXMAL, and connected by a sacbe (Maya road), sits Kabah.
-While almost certainly subordinate to its northern neighbor, Kabah was not a minor city it was an important location in its own right, and surprise today’s visitors with its own special ambiance.
+While almost certainly subordinate to its northern neighbor, Kabah was not a minor city.
+It was an important location in its own right and surprises today’s visitors with its own special ambiance.

 Carved panels, doorjambs and lintels make this a breathtaking example of the incredibly advanced and complex Maya stone carving art.